 Although during a pandemic it would be preferable to give a single dose of vaccine, data from the first COVID-19 vaccine trial suggests that 2 doses of vaccine stimulates the immune system more than a single dose.
 However, we don't know how much of an immune response is needed for protection.
 We will approach participants in Groups 4 and 6 and offer them an optional further (booster) vaccine between 4-12 weeks after their original vaccination.
 Participants will receive the same booster vaccine type as they received for their first vaccine.
-Therefore, participants who received the ChAdOx1 nCoV-19 vaccine will receive a booster dose of ChAdOx1 nCoV-19 that will be similar to the dose used in the earlier COV001 trial.
+Therefore participants who received the ChAdOx1 nCoV-19 vaccine will receive a booster dose of ChAdOx1 nCoV-19 that will be similar to the dose used in the earlier COV001 trial.
 Participants who received MenACWY as their initial vaccine will receive a MenACWY booster dose which is the same as their first dose.
-All participants will remain blinded to which vaccine they receive at the point of booster vaccination.
-Participants who choose to receive a booster dose will need to stay in the study and have further visits for up to 15 months in total.
+All participants who choose to receive a booster dose will need to stay in the study and have further visits for up to 15 months in total.